-Use peppers for spicing up food and work amazingly well in almost all kinds of recipes.
+Use chili peppers for spicing up food and work amazingly well in almost all kinds of recipes.

 Bushy chile plants differ by variety and species and range for small to medium-sized, growing from just a bare 18 inches to towering 6 feet tall.

-Most chile peppers grow as annuals, although they can only thrive for a limited time in warm climates.
+Most chile peppers grow as annuals, although they are actually perennials and only thrive for a limited time in warm climates.

-The Chile Peppers plant sport dark, shiny, medium-sized green leaves.
+The Chile pepper plants sport dark, shiny, medium-sized green leaves.
 The fruits start off in a shade of green, but ripen in an explosion of wild colors of:

 - Fiery red

-The way the fruits hang might remind you of candles, as they stand up or hang down.
+The way the chilis hang might remind you of candles, as they stand up or hang down.
 If you want something differently ornamental, choose a chile plant variety with mottled or freckled fruit.

 How To Grow Chile Peppers Plant From Seed